sithu-aung/sithu-aung.github.io/Storage_Types.md

 - Max file size: 2GB
 - No permissions
 - Used in old systems
+- Replaced with NTFS in Windows XP
+- commonly used for small-capacity solid-state storage SD cards

 ### FAT32
 - Max file size: 4GB